DrSkippy/ENTags/README.md

 Evernote tag utilities (alpha version).
 Library and command line utility.

-These rough tools do not come with any warrenty or assurances of data integrity!
+These rough tools do not come with any warranty or assurances of data integrity!
 Know what you are getting doing, think twice, use carefully!

 Requirements: